quarkslab/peetch/README.md

 ## Limitations

 By design, peetch only supports OpenSSL and TLS 1.2.
-The default offsets for OpenSSL structures assume that you are using the `1.1.1f-1ubuntu2.13` on `arm64`.
-However, they can easily be changed using command line arguments.